Let us introduce ourselves...

 I joined Hands in Harmony in 2015 as a Senior Care worker.
-I became Deputy Bedford Manager in 2018 and I am now responsible for the day to day running of the Bedford team and office.
+I became Deputy Bedford Manager in 2018 and the Bedford Manager in 2020.
+I am now responsible for the day to day running of the Bedford team and office.

 I have extensive knowledge of both the domiciliary care and reablement sides of our business, an NVQ IV in Care Management, having been in the care industry since 1998.
 I find care/reablement extremely rewarding and firmly believe that the carer’s are the company’s biggest asset.
 Therefore their job satisfaction is one of my main priorities.

 Pauline Banks - Care Home Services Manager

 I have been with the business since 2000, and I have extensive knowledge of the industry and the local area.
 I am responsible for the recruitment and vetting of all staff supplied to Care Homes.
 I liaise with Care Home’s management to book staff and process invoices.
 I regularly conduct spot visits to check on our carers and that everything is going ok with their placements.